best-kerosene-heaters-reviews-amazon-top-10

 Q6.Are Kerosene Heaters efficient?

-Yes, they are.
-Kerosene is a high-grade fuel that produces a lot of energy and it will produce a lot of heat for a lot less than other heating methods.
+Answer: Yes, they are.
+Kerosene is a high-grade fuel that produces a lot of energy and generates a lot of heat for a lot less than other heating methods.

 Q7.What is the average price of Kerosene?